2bt/fakesid-old/app/src/main/assets/help.md

 Setting the loop point and adding and removing rows works the same.

-Each effect table row has a button that specifies the pitch command, as well as slider for the command parameter.
+Each effect table row has a button that specifies the pitch command, as well as a slider for the command parameter.
 The command button can be toggled between *`+`*, *`~`*, and *`=`*.
-The *`+`* command sets a voice's the pitch offset in semitones.
+The *`+`* command sets a voice's pitch offset in semitones.
-The actual pitch of a voice is the sum of the pitch of the most recent track note and this offset value.
+The actual pitch of a voice is the sum of this offset and the pitch of the most recent track note.
-The *`~`* command works similarly except the unit is 1/4 of a semitone.
+The *`~`* command works similarly except that the unit is 1/4 of a semitone.
-The *`=`* command sets the absolute pitch, ignoring the pitch of the track note.
+The *`=`* command sets the absolute pitch, ignoring the note pitch.

 # 7. Jam

+Play notes live by touching the note matrix.
 Selecting instruments and effects works just like in the track view.
-Play notes live by touching the note matrix.
 Jamming uses the fourth voice, so expect collisions when there are track notes playing on the fourth voice.